G-Professional/PS2-USB-C-PD-mod/README.md

   - output of stock PSU was 12.03V, triggerboard was 12.10V
   - connector of the psu to mobo is ambiguous, care must be taken to ensure orientation is correct.
   - personally, I dislike how incredibly tiny the trigger board is.
+  - I wonder if there's a way to incorporate a power switch like stock.

 Links:
  - USB C PD info